PeakBucket/blog/_posts/2016-05-10-new-user-profile.md

 - - -

-That's it for major changes in this update.
-As you can see, a number of these changes were the result of user feedback, so don't hesitate to <a href="https://peakbucket.com/contact" target="_parent">contact us</a> if there's a feature you'd like to see on PeakBucket.
+That's it for major changes.
+As you can see, a number of the changes in this update were the result of user feedback, so don't hesitate to <a href="https://peakbucket.com/contact" target="_parent">contact us</a> if there's a feature you'd like to see on PeakBucket.
 Additionally, we're already hard at work on the next update to the site, so be sure to check back here soon!

 – Colin & Max